zopefoundation/ZODB/index.rst

   database-related code very easy.

 Time travel
-  ZODB storages typically add new records on write and removes old records on "pack" operations.
+  ZODB storages typically add new records on write and remove old records on "pack" operations.
 This allows limited time travel, back to the last pack time.
 This can be very useful for forensic analysis.